Is Getting a Computer Science Degree Worth It?

 Is a computer science degree enough to get a good job?

 Yes.
 While "good" is subjective and computer science degrees are not mandatory, degrees can teach you networking skills, broad approaches, and good programming habits.
-Many computer science employers hire degree-holders, though having a portfolio to showcase your skills is a bonus no matter your educational background.
+Many employers hire degree-holders who majored in computer science or a similar focus, though having a portfolio to showcase your skills is a bonus no matter your educational background.

 Is a two-year computer science degree worth it?